IhyaCommunity/Khushkhat-Extension/README.md

 M. Hannan Akbar ([FB](https://www.facebook.com/HannanAkbar) / [Twitter](https://twitter.com/HannanAkbar))

 ### License
+GPL 3

-You're free to use Khushkhat for the good of all. 👍
+Free to use Khushkhat for the good of all. 👍